 In 2011, a survey was conducted of the small boat fleet, which included questions about trolling, bottomfish fishing, and reef fishing.
 On average, fishermen responding to the survey were 44 years old and reported to have been boat fishing for an average of 20 years.
 Respondents were also more educated and more affluent than the general population.
 The majority of respondents described themselves as Chamorro (72%), followed by white (23%) with relatively small proportions of Filipinos (6%), Micronesians (6%), other ethnicities (5%), and Carolinians (1%) represented.
 There was considerable evidence of co-ownership and sharing of fishing vessels.
 In addition, fishermen reported the use of multiple gear types, with pelagic trolling as the most popular gear type followed by shallow-water bottomfish fishing and deepwater bottomfish fishing.
-Almost all (96%) fishermen reported fishing trips.
+Almost all (96%) fishermen reported fishing at a Fish Aggregating Device (FAD) during the past year and on nearly half (53%) of their fishing trips.
 Fishing for bottomfish and reef fish was highly seasonal compared to pelagics.
 Whereas over half of the survey respondents (54%) fished all year for pelagics, only 16% fished year-round for bottomfish and reef fish.